LorenzoBini4/GNN-HemaGraph/README.md

 ## Citation

-If you find this repository useful, please consider citing the paper.
-Data can be available upon request:
+If you find this repository useful, please consider citing the paper:

 ```bash
 @article{bini2024hemagraph,